vladkinoman/just-my-notes/books/best-comics-to-read.md

 - King Thor by Jason Aaron

 The Thor runs are all one big story so that is why I put them there.
 I also recommend reading Secret Wars by Jonathan Hickman for some more background.
 Same with History of the Marvel Universe by Brian Michael Bendis

+## Best comics from various publishers

+**Best current DC and Marvel runs?** (Jan 14 2019)

+Haven't read much current stuff in a long time so I was wondering what are some of the best ones to get back into it.

+22: Venom by Cates and Immortal Hulk by Ewing are top tier

+> 9: Great time for Marvel, they looked a bit shaky during the exodus of their late 00s/early 10s talent but they're on the rebound

+> 7: I second this.
+Can’t wait to see how GOTG turns out with Cates at the wheel.

+13:

+**DC:**

+- Justice League - Even though it's a great run it's really annoying to recommend to someone who hasn't read much lately as it requires reading Dark Nights Metal and No Justice, but it's worth it IMO.
+- Action Comics - Feels like a real Superman of Metropolis kind of story at the moment, lots of stuff with criminals of Metropolis and the Daily Planet too.
+- Hawkman - Imagine Indiana Jones crossed with superheroes and you have an idea of what to expect here.
+- Justice League Dark - A very eclectic line up and some really gripping stories.
+Tynion IV knows how to write magic/horror and shines on this series.

+Special mentions with only a few issues so far: The Green Lantern by Grant Morrison and Liam Sharp, Wonder Woman by G Willow Wilson, Martian Manhunter by Steve Orlando and Riley Rossmo and Justice League Odyssey by Joshua Williamson.

+**Marvel:**

+- Immortal Hulk - Probably one of the best on-goings right now in comics, it's dark and fucked up in a way that makes you recoil slightly but you can't keep your eyes off of what is going on.
+- Uncanny X-Men - It's on issue 10 now and the story has been fast paced and really good, lots of promise yet to come too with returning characters.
+- Mr and Mrs X - Rogue and Gambit got married and are having adventures, it's a very charming series.
+- Thor - He might not be Worthy (yet) but this series is worthy of your time.
+I know it's cheesy but it's true.
+- Venom - Has the right mix of action and darkness that you would want from a Venom series.
+- Avengers - Feels like Jason Aaron is really building something with this series, little hints here and there about possible clashes in the future make it worth picking up.

+Special mentions: Fantastic Four, Miles Morales - Spider-Man, Captain America and Ironheart.

+> 1: I loved rogue and gambit so much but mr and mrs x isn’t doing it for me.
+I really like how rogue and gambit was a look at their love and relationship and history but this new series is just adventures that I don’t care for.
+Doesn’t help I find mojo boring so the second arc isn’t doing it for me.
+I did love the party issue tho

+12: 10 from each:

+Action Comics, Aquaman, Batman, Catwoman, Deathstroke, Electric Warriors, Martian Manhunter, Superman, The Green Lantern, Wonder Woman

+Black Panther, Captain America, Captain Marvel, Immortal Hulk, Jessica Jones, Ms. Marvel, Runaways, Venom, X-Men: Grand Design, West Coast Avengers

+7:

+My top 3 DC are Batman, Action Comics, and Justice League Dark.

+My top 3 Marvel are Venom, Immortal Hulk, and X-23.

+> 1: I only disagree with x-23.
+I like it but I personally find the first arc started great and then drifted off towards the end
+>
+> > 1: I liked the first arc but I felt that it focused more on the Stepford Cuckoos instead of Laura and Gabby.

+5: Immortal Hulk.
+Winter Soldier.
+Thor.
+The Punisher.

+Justice League Dark.
+Action Comics.
+Wonder Woman.

+> 2: Bucky doesn't get a lot of runs, but when he does, most of his books are written well
+>
+> > 1: This one is only two issues in, but it looks good.
+The art is striking.
+> >
+> > I am generally anti-Captain America.
+Make of that what you will.
+> >
+> > > 1: The first issue of winter soldier really bored me and I only stayed for the art but man the second issue was fantastic.
+I really didn’t find the idea of Bucky helping people give people a second chance that interesting but boy toy winter soldier is intresting as fuck

+> 1: I second Thor and not just because I’ve been a fan of the comic and mythology forever.
+Aaron is on a tear and he’s leading up to the War of the Realms.
+I’m also ridiculously excited about Dauterman returning to work on the art.
+>
+> Recommend starting with Gorr, The God Butcher to present.

+6:

+Top 3 Marvel: Amazing Spider-Man, Immortal Hulk, and Venom

+Top 3 DC: Action Comics, Deathstroke, and Silencer

+5:

+Marvel: Immortal Hulk and Venom

+DC: Justice League and Green Lantern

+3: Immortal Hulk and The Green Lantern are my favorite books coming out from the Big Two at the moment.

+3: Venom is amazing!

+3: DC - Green Lantern and Action Comics are my favorites right now.
+Aquaman just got a new team last month but it is also looking very promising.

 ## Best of r/comicbooks